rkhilwani/predictionio-buildpack/README.md

 ## Development & Testing

 🛠 Follow the [local development](DEV.md) workflow to setup an engine on your computer.

+🔍 See the [Data Flow docs](DATA.md) for how to leverage the built-in import & sync workflow.

 🤓 Info for [testing](CUSTOM.md#testing) this buildpack & individual engines.